semework/AiMedOrchestra/README.md

 Healthcare knowledge doubles every **73 days**.
 Clinicians juggle guidelines, imaging, multi-omics, trial eligibility and evolving goals — often in legacy EMRs.
 Point AI tools help, but live in silos.

 **AIMedOrchestra** unifies ten narrow yet excellent agents into a digital care team:

-* **Continuous learning** — each agent monitors new datasets & literature.
-* **Horizontal hand-offs** — context passes on a Redis bus; no re-typing.
-* **Explainability first** — every prediction carries a human-readable rationale.
 * **Edge-friendly** — a laptop or single-node K8s cluster is enough.

-Born at NeuroHealth Lab (2025), now community-driven for research, hackathons and teaching.

 ---